Countries

 Diwali, short for Deepawali, is one of the most popular celebrations in India.
 The word translates to “row of lights” in Sanskrit and celebrates the victory of good over evil and light…

-Read MoreThis is the Way We Go to School
+Read MoreHow Kids Around the World Go to School

 Read MoreIt’s Back to School We Go!